What are your office hours?

 We are open Monday – Friday (excluding Federal Holidays and NMSU Holidays) from 8:00AM – 4:00PM

 If you are in high school, you can apply for the High School Scholarship Program (HSSP) at the following link before December of your Senior year: afrotc.com/scholarships.

 If you are in college, we automatically consider all of our enrolled cadets for a merit-based scholarship during the Fall and Spring semesters of their Freshman and Sophomore years.
 This gives us a chance to evaluate the leadership potential of each cadet and also lets each cadet prove their academic abilities.
 Things we consider for in-college scholarships include: GPA, college major, standardized test scores, commander’s ranking, and military fitness.

 I DIDN’T GET A SCHOLARSHIP, WILL THE AIR FORCE STILL HELP?

-Aside from offering an amazing career as an Air Force officer, we still want to help you make it through college.
+Aside from offering an amazing career as an Air Force or Space Force officer, we still want to help you make it through college.
 NMSU offers dedicated dorms rooms for AFROTC cadets to live in that provides a living learning community.
 Also, once contracted (normally the start of the Junior year), all of our cadets receive a stipend between $400 and $500 per month.

 HOW MUCH TIME WILL AFROTC TAKE?